Using rental parity to find bargain properties

 The square footage is necessary to normalize the numbers.
 Although not perfect, normalization by square footage is far superior than simply taking the raw rental number and dividing it by the median home price.

-From these four pieces of data, I calculate the capitalization rate as demonstrated below.
+From these four pieces of data, I calculate the capitalization rate.

 Below is an example from the 89031 Zip Code in Las Vegas: